 \section{Introduction}

-The study of the heat kernel of a semigroup is an area of interactions among probability, analysis and geometry.
-Transition density function provides direct access to path properties of a Markov process.
-While, it is also the fundamental solution (or heat kernel) of the heat equation with the infinitesimal generator of the corresponding process.
-Dirichlet heat kernel describes operator with zero exterior conditions.
-For instance the Green function and the solutions to Cauchy and Poisson problems with Dirichlet conditions are expressed by the heat kernel, cf. \eqref{e:levy} below.
-In this paper, we consider a large class of symmetric pure jump Markov processes dominated by isotropic unimodal L\'evy processes with weak scaling conditions and we shall estimate the transition density $p_D(t,x,y)$ of such Markov processes killed upon leaving a open set $D \subset \Rd$ with $C^{1,\rho}$ smoothness of the boundary.
-Put differently, we shall establish a sharp two sided estimates of the Dirichlet heat kernel of the integro-differential operators with maximum principle.
+The study of the heat kernel of a semigroup is a field of interactions between probability, analysis and geometry.
+The transition density function provides direct access to the path properties of a Markov process.
+In addition, it is the fundamental solution(or heat kernel) of the heat equation with an infinitesimal generator of the corresponding process.
+The Dirichlet heat kernel describes an operator with zero exterior conditions.
+For instance, the Green function and the solutions to Cauchy and Poisson problems with Dirichlet conditions are expressed by the heat kernel.
+In this paper, we consider a large class of symmetric pure jump Markov processes dominated by isotropic unimodal L\'evy processes with weak scaling conditions.
+We estimate the transition density $p_D(t,x,y)$ of such Markov processes killed upon leaving an open set $D \subset \Rd$ with $C^{1,1}$ smoothness of the boundary.
+In other words, we establish sharp two--sided estimates of the Dirichlet heat kernel of the {integro-differential} operators with the maximum principle.
 Such operators are commonly used to model nonlocal phenomena \cite{ MR2373320, MR2680400, MR2583992, MR3034006,MR3116931, MR2042661}

-The precise estimates for the Dirichlet heat kernel of the Laplacian (and the Brownian motion) were given in 2002 by Zhang \cite{MR1900329} for bounded $C^{1,1}$ domains (see \cite{MR1969798} for bounds of the Dirichlet heat kernel of the Laplacian on bounded Lipschitz domain).
+The Dirichlet heat kernel estimates of the Laplacian (the Brownian motion) on the bounded $C^{1,1}$ domains were obtained in \cite{Davies, Hui} (the upper bound) and \cite{ MR1900329} (the lower bound).
+See \cite{Cho} for the Dirichlet heat kernel estimates for more general diffusions, and see \cite{MR1969798} for bounds of the Dirichlet heat kernel of the Laplacian on the bounded Lipschitz domain.

-For the fractional Laplacian, in 2010 Chen, Kim and Song \cite{MR2677618} gave sharp (two-sided) explicit estimates for the Dirichlet heat kernel $p_{D}(t, x, y)$ of the fractional Laplacian in any $C^{1, 1}$ open set $D$ and over any finite time interval (see \cite{MR2602155, MR2722789} for an extension to non-smooth open sets).
-When $D$ is bounded, one can easily deduce large time Dirichlet heat kernel estimates from short time estimates by a spectral analysis.
+For the fractional Laplacian, in 2010, Chen et al \cite{MR2677618} gave sharp (two-sided) explicit estimates for the Dirichlet heat kernel $p_{D}(t, x, y)$ of the fractional Laplacian in any $C^{1, 1}$ open set $D$ and over any finite time interval (see \cite{MR2722789} for an extension to non-smooth open sets).
+When $D$ is bounded, large--time Dirichlet heat kernel estimates can be deduced easily from short--time estimates using a spectral analysis.